-The District shall post a notice and explain upon request to a person who is asked to furnish information that could be classified as a private or controlled record:
+The District shall provide notice of the following and explain upon request to a person who is asked to furnish information that could be classified as a private or controlled record:

-- 1. The reasons the person is asked to furnish information that could be classified as a private or controlled record; - 2.
-The intended uses of the information; - 3.
-The consequences for refusing to provide the information; and - 4.
+- 1. The record series that includes the information; - 2.
+The reasons the person is asked to furnish information that could be classified as a private or controlled record; - 3.
+The intended uses of the information; - 4.
+The consequences for refusing to provide the information; - 5.
+The classes of persons and the governmental entities that currently share the information with the District or receive the information from the District on a regular or contractual basis; and - 6.
 The reasons and circumstances under which the information may be shared with or provided to other persons or governmental agencies.